 Business for Agri-Food and Rural Enterprise highlights

-- The PgCert presents full-time students the opportunity to complete one short placement in Semester 1 teaching at a Further Education College.
+- The PgCert presents full-time students with the opportunity to experience teaching practice.

 People teaching you

 Our graduates have obtained a wide range of employment positions, including personnel managers, teachers/trainers, consultants, development officers, managers within the food and retail sectors, or developing their own business ideas.
 Employers of our graduates include the Department of Agriculture Environment and Rural Affairs (DAERA) along with NI’s largest food retail and manufacturing companies.
 Indeed, staff from these organisations often use the programme’s part-time route as part of their own career development plan.

 Learning opportunities available with this course are outlined below:

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable each student to achieve their full academic potential.